tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/switzerland.rst

 .. image:: switzerland/switzerland-isr-reference.png
    :align: center
-   :alt: Configure your Journal to display your ISR as payment reference on your invoices in Odoo
+   :alt: Configure your Journal to display your ISR as payment reference on your invoices in CoquiAPPs

 Currency Rate Live Update
 =========================